 From 1 January 2018, each university will receive an allocation of sub-bachelor CSPs, which will be documented in their funding agreement by the end of 2017.
 From 2019, the Government will reallocate CSPs for sub-bachelor courses that focus on industry needs and fully articulate into a bachelor degree.

 New arrangements for enabling courses

 A new distribution mechanism for enabling courses will be implemented from 1 January 2019 to better match places to student need.
-The Commonwealth will also abolish the loading on enabling places from 1 January 2018 and replace the loading with an equivalent maximum student contribution rate.
+The Higher Education Participation and Partnerships Program

 For further information about how these reforms affect universities and private higher education providers, visit Provider FAQs.